Jocelyn Skolnik, Executive Director

 Betzy Rega, Health Coordinator

-Betzy was hired as a part-time Health Coordinator through a recent grant award from Allegany Franciscan Ministries.
+Betzy was hired as a full-time Health Coordinator through a recent grant award from Allegany Franciscan Ministries.

 The health program’s objective is to guide individuals to the right medical resources and to provide prevention and healthy lifestyles education.
 Betzy was the ideal candidate for this position.
 She has been volunteering for 13 years within the Jupiter Community and for four years with our programs at El Sol.